At A Glance

 And did we mention the beautiful grounds?
 The Gateway Arch National Park grounds consist of 91-acres.
 On the property, there are five miles of walking paths, reflecting pools, unparalleled views of the Mississippi, and over 4,000 trees.

 Absolutely!
-The Gateway Arch is much more than just a huge monument – it’s an experience like no other!
+The Arch is much more than just a huge monument – it’s an experience like no other!
 Even if you opt to not take the tram to the top, the museum is very interesting, the grounds are gorgeous, and the Arch itself makes for a great photo backdrop.

 Yes.
 The museum and grounds are free to visit, but the tram to the top requires a paid ticket.
 Each tram tour has an estimated duration of between 45 and 60 minutes.
 Unfortunately, it’s worth mentioning that the trams are small five-seat orbs, so this is not a good activity for larger people.